Konstantin Grigorishin: Assets

-According to his own statement, 95% of his business is concentrated in Ukrainian assets.
+Grigorishin claimed in 2020 that 95% of his business is concentrated in Ukrainian assets.
 The main assets are in industrial machine-building, shipbuilding and energy distribution sectors [6] as well as transport-logistics company “Ukrrichflot”.
+In 2019, reports indicated that the ISL’s first edition was backed by an estimated US $20 million budget, financed by Grigorishin’s investment.

+His assets in Ukraine were blocked on 19 January 2025 by a decree of Ukrainian President Volodymyr Zelenskyy.

-In energy distribution has controlling shareholdings in Luhansk and Vinnytsia regional energy distribution companies, the rest six oblenergo in question (Zaporizhzhia, Poltava, Sumy, Chernihiv, Cherkasy (30%) and Ternopil) are controlled together with other shareholders, amongst which is Ihor Kolomoyskyi (starting from 2010 Poltava, Sumy and Chernihiv oblenergo were managed jointly with Kolomoyskiy.
+In energy distribution Grigorishin has controlling shareholdings in Luhansk and Vinnytsia regional energy distribution companies, the rest six oblenergo in question (Zaporizhzhia, Poltava, Sumy, Chernihiv, Cherkasy (30%) and Ternopil) are controlled together with other shareholders, amongst which is Ihor Kolomoyskyi (starting from 2010 Poltava, Sumy and Chernihiv oblenergo were managed jointly with Kolomoyskiy.
 According to “Ekonomicheskaya Pravda”, in spring 2016 preparation to divide assets has started, upon results of which Kolomoyskiy will obtain Poltava oblenergo).
 From the beginning of 2000th indirectly owns investments in majority shareholdings of “Zaporozhtransformator” (monopolist in production of Ukrainian power transformers and reactors) and “Zaporozhskiy Kabelniy Zavod”.

 According to Arseniy Yatsenyuk, Prime Minister of Ukraine in 2014–2015, Grogorishin controls Ukrainian energy sector.
 On January 20, 2016 on the Cabinet of Ministers session Yatsenyuk officially applied to the Security Service of Ukraine with a request to investigate connection of Grigorishin to financing of anti-Ukrainian political forces (including the Communist Party of Ukraine) and his cooperation with FSB.
 Grigorishin himself actively criticized Yatsenyuk whom he treated very negatively.

 On 15 March 2016 applied for Ukrainian citizenship.
 The grounds for this were mentioned birth or permanent domicile in Ukraine before August 24, 1991.